jdbcode/tutorial-test/modis_ndvi_time_series_animation/modis_ndvi_time_series_animation.md

 The result is a new collection, with one image per distinct DOY composite that represents its 20-year median NDVI per pixel.
-It took some work to get to this point, but using a central tendency statistic based on a population of data produces an annual time series animation that is free of missing data and outlier data points i.e. the animation is less noisy.
+It took some work to get to this point, but using a central tendency statistic based on a population of data produces an annual time series animation that is free of missing data and outliers i.e. the animation is less noisy.

 ```js
 // Apply median reduction among matching DOY collections.